GeostatsGuy/GeostatsPy/README.md

 ### The Authors

-This package is being developed at the University of Texas in the Texas Center for Geostatistics.
+This package is being developed at The University of Texas in the Texas Center for Geostatistics.

-* **Michael J. Pyrcz, Ph.D., P.Eng.** - associate professor with The University of Texas at Austin.
+* **Michael J. Pyrcz, Ph.D., P.Eng.** - professor with The University of Texas at Austin.
 Primary author of the package.

-* **Honggeun Jo** - Ph.D. student working with Michael Pyrcz at The University of Texas at Austin.
-Author of 3D subroutines, 3D variogram calculation and modeling and wrapper for sgsim for 3D modeling.
-Thank you Honggeun!
+* **Honggeun Jo** - assistant professor with Inha University, South Korea.
+Author of 3D subroutines, 3D variogram calculation and modeling and wrapper for sgsim for 3D modeling and more!
+Thank you, Professor Jo!

 * **Anton Kupenko** - bug fixes, added docstrings, code refractory for PEP8, removed duplicated functions and variables.
-Thank you Anton!
+Thank you, Anton!

-* **Wendi Liu** - Ph.D. student working with Michael Pyrcz at The University of Texas at Austin.
+* **Wendi Liu, Ph.D.** - while a Ph.D. student working with Michael Pyrcz at The University of Texas at Austin.
 Author of 3D subroutines and gammabar method.
 Also, GSLIB compiles in Mac OSX, and 3D variogram calculation wrapper.
-Thank you Wendi!
+Thank you, Dr. Wendi Liu!

 * **Alex E. Gigliotti** - undergraduate student working with Michael Pyrcz at The University of Texas at Austin.
 Established unit testing.
 Thank you Alex!

-* **Travis Salomaki** - Ph.D. student working with Michael Pyrcz at The University of Texas at Austin.
+* **Travis Salomaki** - as an undergraduate student research project with Michael Pyrcz at The University of Texas at Austin.
 Improving package docs.
-Thank you Travis!
+Thank you, Travis!

-* **Javier Santos** - one of Michael Pyrcz's graduate students contributed the post processing algorithm for summarizing over multiple realizations.
-Thank you Javier!
+* **Javier Santos, Ph.D.** - while a Ph.D. student working with Michael Pyrcz at The University of Texas at Austin.
+Author of the post processing algorithm for summarizing over multiple realizations.
+Thank you, Javier!

 ## Package Inventory